Raspberry oatmeal bars are layers of shortbread crust, raspberry preserves and oatmeal crumble. They are the perfect balance of buttery and sweet!

 Can you freeze raspberry oatmeal bars?
 Yes, after the bars have cooled, remove the whole bar (uncut) from the pan.
 Wrap the bar in plastic wrap and then aluminum foil.
 Freeze for up to 3 months.
 Defrost in the refrigerator before bringing to room temperature, cutting and serving.

-- Blood orange bars use a unique jam filling to complement the crumble topping.
+Also related to this recipe, blood orange bars use a unique jam filling to complement the crumble topping.

 Helpful tips for this recipe